vraravam/natsumi-browser/README.md

 #### Installing Natsumi Append (optional)
-Installing Natsumi Append allows you to use the full feature set of Natsumi Browser, but it's not recommended for the core parts of Natsumi to work.
+Installing Natsumi Append allows you to use the full feature set of Natsumi Browser, but it's not required for the core parts of Natsumi to work.

 Natsumi Browser needs to be installed before you can install Natsumi Append.